 Includes all-day entrance to the property and exhibits on the property.
 Does not include a train ride.

-Includes access to the grounds, exhibit on 2nd floor of the depot, and access to the new exhibit building on Turntable Dr.
+Includes access to the grounds and access to the new exhibit building on Turntable Dr.

 The special exhibits will be located in TVRM’s new exhibit building and include “TVRM’s First 60 Years,” a Railroad Post Office car display, and two exhibits by sponsor Scale Trains.
 This is the first use for this important addition to the TVRM Cromwell Road Campus.